It's time, once again, to marvel at some precious idiots who don't know how to handle the world:

 The actual response: Their school banned footballs, baseballs, and a bunch of other fun stuff to stop the kids from having fun.

 Banned items include footballs, baseballs, lacrosse balls, and anything else that school officials decided could be used to hurt someone on school grounds.
-Games of tag were also banned, as have cartwheels—unless performed under the supervision of a coach.
+Games of tag were also banned, as were cartwheels—unless performed under the supervision of a coach.

 Instead, kids will be given soft Nerf balls to play with.